eupn/minisketch-rs/README.md

 ### minisketch-rs

-`minisketch-rs` is a wrapper around [minisketch](https://github.com/sipa/minisketch), a C library by [Peter Wuille](https://github.com/sipa) for efficient set reconciliation.
+`minisketch-rs` is a wrapper around [minisketch](https://github.com/sipa/minisketch), a C library by [Pieter Wuille](https://github.com/sipa) for efficient set reconciliation.

 > minisketch is proposed as part of an [Erlay](https://arxiv.org/abs/1905.10518) technique for bandwidth-efficient TX propagation in Bitcoin.